-Startability will be improved at temperatures below 10°C (50°F) from the use of a cylinder block coolant heater or from other means that are used to heat the crankcase oil.
+The ability to start the engine will be improved at temperatures below 10°C (50°F) from the use of a cylinder block coolant heater or from other means that are used to heat the crankcase oil.
 Some engine applications use a jacket water heater to improve startability.
 Use of a jacket water heater will help reduce white smoke and misfire during start-up in cold weather.